B2GOS-tools/sim-info/README.md

 ### Bugs

- * More than 1 SIM is not supported
+ * More than 1 SIM is not supported yet
- * MSISDN detection is not working
+ * MSISDN detection is not working for now

 Copyright © 2015 leandro@leandro.org